 Kidville Salon – Upper West Side & Financial District

 205 West 88th Street between Broadway and Amsterdam Avenue

-The Upper West Side location of the members-only kiddie gym franchise moved to a brand-new space in September 2014 but don't worry, the salon still offers the same old excellent service.
-The stylists are patient and used to getting their work done even as kids duck and weave or just sit in their fun car chairs staring blankly at episodes of Dora or Sesame Street.
+The Upper West Side location of the members-only kiddie gym franchise moved to a new space in September 2014 but the salon still offers the same old excellent service.
+The stylists are patient and used to getting their work done even as kids duck and weave or just sit in their fun-car chairs staring blankly at episodes of Dora or Sesame Street.
 Kidville members get 15 percent off cuts.
 Appointments are recommended, especially on weekends and you can book online.
 Meanwhile, the Financial District Kidville has a similar salon, complete with whimsical chairs, DVDs and experienced stylists.
 In fact, Suzanne Axelbank, former owner of the Someplace Special kid salon in the Bronx, is cutting hair here Wednesdays through Fridays.
 A mom herself, she has extensive experience with children with special needs as well as typical kids.

 My Little Sunshine – Chelsea & Tribeca

 177 Ninth Avenue between 20th and 21st Streets

 Stylist Denni has been cutting kids' hair since the '90s and continues to do so at both locations of this independently owned children's store.
 Tots can sit in a bright-red airplane while getting their 'dos.
 Since she shuttles back and forth between locations, it's best to call and make an appointment.

 Sharkey's Cuts For Kids – Upper East Side

 1359 Second Avenue at 72nd Street